mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

  for more details.

-The following is an example request and request body that defines a single server relationship for a service.
+The following is an example request and request body that defines a single server relationship for a service that is equivalent to a `servers=my-server` parameter.

 ```
 PATCH /v1/services/my-rw-service/relationships/servers